List of characters in the Breaking Bad franchise: Cliff Main

 Clifford Main (played by Ed Begley Jr.) is a senior partner at the Davis & Main law firm in Santa Fe.
 When the Sandpiper case becomes too big for HHM alone, they affiliate with D&M. Kim recommends Jimmy to Cliff, and D&M hires Jimmy as an associate.
 Jimmy's unauthorized airing of a television ad soliciting clients for the Sandpiper lawsuit angers Cliff and the firm's partners.
-The ensuing scrutiny of his work motivates Jimmy to quit, but at the thought of losing his benefits, Jimmy opts on gradually angering his colleagues until Cliff eventually fires him, fully aware it was Jimmy's intention for him to do so.
-The firm continues to work with HHM on the Sandpiper case.
-When Jimmy and Kim decide to obtain Jimmy's share of the settlement or judgment sooner by forcing a resolution of the Sandpiper case, they take advantage of Cliff's friendship with Howard to smear the latter's reputation.
-In the process, Kim impresses Cliff who offers to use his connections to help build her pro bono law firm legitimately which she at first accepts.
-However, Kim ultimately puts the con over the chance at legitimacy and turns her back on the meeting that Cliff had set up for her.
-The con is successful, Kim and Jimmy are able to convince the counsel for Sandpiper and Cliff that Howard is an unstable cocaine addict.
-Following the con, Cliff cuts ties with Howard and settles the Sandpiper case himself.
-Following Howard's unexpected murder, Cliff and the New Mexico legal community are fooled into believing it was a drug-driven suicide.
+The ensuing scrutiny of his work motivates Jimmy to quit, but the possibility of losing his signing bonus leads him to instead antagonize his colleagues.
+Cliff eventually fires him and says letting Jimmy keep the bonus is worth it to be rid of him.
+When Jimmy and Kim decide to obtain Jimmy's share of the settlement or judgment sooner by forcing a resolution of the Sandpiper case, they take advantage of Cliff's friendship with Howard to smear Howard's reputation.
+In the process, Kim impresses Cliff who offers to use his connections to help her build a legitimate pro bono law firm.
+Initially receptive, Kim ultimately prioritizes the plan to ruin Howard.
+Kim and Jimmy convince Cliff and the counsel for Sandpiper that Howard is an unstable cocaine addict, so Cliff cuts ties with Howard and settles the Sandpiper case himself.
+Following Howard's unexpected murder, Cliff and the New Mexico legal community are fooled into believing it was a suicide.
 Cliff comforts Cheryl, Howard's widow, at the memorial service.
-Kim lies to Cheryl about the addiction and Cliff regretfully informs her of the late Howard's erratic behavior, convincing her of the farce.
+Kim lies to Cheryl about the addiction and Cliff regretfully informs her of Howard's erratic behavior, which convinces Cheryl of the con.